dkaplowitz/dkaplowitz.github.io/_posts/2017-07-23-hello-world.md

 I haven't really blogged much lately on the Wordpress I've had installed there for 11 years, so it makes sense that if I'm going to resume blogging, I should try a new approach.
+I like using other people's resources, so I'm interested in seeing what hosting on github is like.

 The Jekyll thing had me a bit confused b/c I was trying to install the blog to a `/blog` endpoint on github.io and it wasn't until I'd been pulling my hair out